hsyl20/ghc-cross-compilation/index.rst

 option.

-1. Using the external interpreter in GHCi makes sense because it allows the execution of the code produced for the target on the host (or remotely but it is internal to the ``iserv`` process and GHC isn't aware of it).
+1. Using the external interpreter in GHCi makes sense because it allows the execution of the code produced for the target on the compiler host (or remotely but it is internal to the ``iserv`` process and GHC isn't aware of it).

 2. Using the external interpreter to execute Template Haskell code doesn't really make sense: TH code is similar to plugin code in that it has access to some compiler internals (``Names``, etc.), it can modify the syntax tree and it can perform IO (read files, etc.).
 Morally it should be built so that it can be linked with the compiler and executed on the host.

 3. Compiler plugins don't work at all with the external interpreter (see `#14335
    <https://gitlab.haskell.org/ghc/ghc/issues/14335>`_).
 It is because they
    directly depend on the `ghc` package and assume they are going to be linked with it.
 Executing compiler plugins in the external interpreter would mean that the communication protocol between iserv and GHC would need to be extended to support everything a compiler plugin can do.
 As compiler plugins can do virtually anything in the compiler, it would mean that most GHC datatypes would need to be serializable, most functions explicitly exposed, etc. Moreover we would have to deal with the discrepancy between host and target datatypes (word size, etc.).
 It probably won't happen.

 External interpreter links: